Marjorie Taylor Greene's candidacy challenged at hearing

 Greene “did not engage in the attack on the Capitol,” Bopp said.

-The evidence will show that Greene was sworn in on Jan.
-3, 2021, and met with Trump about making objections to certain states’ electoral votes because of concerns about voter fraud, Bopp said.
+Greene met with Trump about making objections to certain states’ electoral votes because of concerns about voter fraud, Bopp said.
 At the time of the riot, she was in a dark hallway at the Capitol urging people via social media to be safe and remain calm, he said.

 “Rep. Greene was a victim of this attack,” Bopp said, adding that the congresswoman was scared and confused and believed her life could be in danger.

-U.S. Rep. Matt Gaetz, a Florida Republican and frequent Greene ally, was also in attendance and sat in the front row, just behind Greene and her lawyers.
+When Greene attended the hearing in Atlanta on Friday, along with dozens of supporters, including U.S. Rep. Matt Gaetz, a Florida Republican and frequent Greene ally.

-In a statement Thursday, Trump incorrectly blamed Georgia Gov. Brian Kemp and Secretary of State Brad Raffensperger, both Republicans, for allowing the challenge against Greene, saying she is “going through hell in their attempt to unseat her.”
+In a statement Thursday, Trump incorrectly blamed Raffensperger and Georgia Gov. Brian Kemp, both Republicans, for allowing the challenge against Greene, saying she is “going through hell in their attempt to unseat her.”

 In fact, the challenge to Greene's eligibility to run for reelection was filed by five voters who live in her district, and the procedure for such a challenge is outlined in Georgia law.